Evnsn/Machine-Learning/wiki/interpretable machine learning.md

 - YT: [13.4.2 Feature Permutation Importance (L13: Feature Selection)](https://www.youtube.com/watch?v=VUvShOEFdQo&ab_channel=SebastianRaschka)
 Dominici (2018) proposed a model-agnostic version of the feature importance — they called it Model Reliance.

+It shall be noted that the feature importance values **do not sum up to one**, since they are not normalized (you can normalize them if you'd like, by dividing these by the sum of importance values).

 ### Partial Dependence Plots
 Partial Dependence describes the marginal impact of a feature on model prediction, holding other features in the model constant.
 The derivative of partial dependence describes the impact of a feature (analogous to a feature coefficient in a regression model).
 - YT: [What it tells us](https://www.youtube.com/watch?v=cmHfEMAJAcM&ab_channel=Dataiku)